wp-plugins/multi-page-toolkit/readme.txt

 1. Unzip the file archive and put the directory into your "plugins" folder (/wp-content/plugins/)
 2. Activate the plugin
 3. Adjust the auto insert options in the settings page (admin / settings / Multipage Toolkit)
+4. If you have upgraded from a previous version I suggest reseting to default in the options page

+** PLEASE NOTE **
+The function call names and parameter settings have been changed since version 2.1.
+Please check the code you use in your theme if you have added navigation jumps directly.

 That is all there is to it - for useage instructions please read the FAQ.